Ignatius of Laconi: Life

-Canonization
+Veneration

-The cause for canonization opened after his death in 1844 (local level) and there were numerous reports of miracles attributed to him occurring at his tomb.
-The cause commenced and investigated the life and works of the late friar (a Positio was sent to the Congregation for Rites in 1868) while the confirmation of his heroic virtue enabled Pope Pius IX - on 26 May 1869 - to title Peis as Venerable.
+The cause for beatification opened after he died in 1844 (diocesan level) and there were numerous reports of miracles attributed to him occurring at his tomb.
+The cause commenced and investigated the life and works of the friar, the positio, was sent to the Congregation for the Causes of Saints in 1868) while the confirmation of his heroic virtue enabled Pope Pius IX - on 26 May 1869 - to title Ignatius as Venerable.
 The confirmation of two miracles attributed to him (occurring after death) enabled Pope Pius XII to preside over his beatification on 16 June 1940.
 The ratification of an additional two miracles (occurring after beatification) allowed for Pius XII to canonize the friar on 21 October 1951 in Saint Peter's Basilica.

-The Positio dossier compiled during the cause noted that there were 121 miracles attributed to Peis during his life with an additional 86 reported after his death.
+The positio compiled during the cause noted that there were 121 miracles attributed to Ignatius during his life, with an additional 86 reported after his death.

-Patronage and legacy

-Peis is known as a patron saint for beggars and students.
-On 11 May 2007 he was proclaimed as the patron saint of the Oristano province in an official decree.
-On 11 May 2014 a statue dedicated to him was unveiled in Sestu.
+Ignatius is known as a patron saint of beggars and students.
+On 11 May 2007, he was proclaimed as the patron saint of the Province of Oristano.
+On 11 May 2014, a statue dedicated to him was unveiled in Sestu.